 Sussing Out Scientology

-The Church of Scientology opened a centre in Firhouse, Dublin.
+The Church of Scientology, putting the cult in culture.
+Scientologists recently opened up a centre in Firhouse, Dublin.
 FAC went to investigate.
+We sussed out the building, met some of the members, and took the personality test.

 (This is not a work of fiction.
 All events described occurred.
 All words written were spoken.)